 In 2016, I was re-elected to the 115th Congress to serve my 23rd term as Alaska’s only Representative to the United States House of Representatives.
 My tenure in office has been driven by my deep love for Alaska and the nation, and my hope to provide all citizens the opportunity for a better life, not just today, but well into the future.
 I have an impassioned and sincere desire to continue serving Alaska in the United States House of Representatives.

 On March 6, 1973, against overwhelming odds, I was elected to the U.S. House of Representatives in a special election victory.
 Just hours after being sworn-in, I found myself leading the historic battle in the House for the approval of the Trans-Alaskan Pipeline.
-I often say, “next to statehood itself, the most historical passage of legislation that ever affected every Alaskan, then, now and in the future, was the passage of the pipeline legislation.”
+I often tell people that, “next to statehood itself, the most historical passage of legislation that ever affected every Alaskan, then, now and in the future, was the passage of the pipeline legislation.”

 I proudly serve as the “Congressman for All Alaska” and love my role as the only Alaskan Representative in the House.
-Renewed by the challenges and goals of the 114th Congress and my committee positions, I will continue to champion legislation and funding for programs benefiting Alaska and the nation.
+Renewed by the challenges and goals of the 115th Congress and my committee positions, I will continue to champion legislation and funding for programs benefiting Alaska and the nation.
 My vision remains the same – to provide citizens with the opportunity for a better life not just for today, but also for tomorrow and the future.